 Title IX of the Education Amendments of 1972 prohibits discrimination on the basis of sex, including sexual and gender-based harassment and violence, sexual assault, dating violence, domestic violence and stalking in any federally funded education program or activity.
 The College will not tolerate such conduct.
 The College's Civil Rights & Title IX Coordinator manages the resolution of all conduct prohibited by this policy.
-To make a report or discuss any aspect of this policy, please contact Civil Rights & Title IX Coordinator Samantha Hughes at 740-427-5820 or hughess@kenyon.edu.
+To make a report or discuss any aspect of this policy, please contact Civil Rights & Title IX Coordinator Samantha Hughes at 740-427-5820 or https://doi.org/10.1001/journal.org/ and the basis of sex, including sexual assault, dating violence, sexu